Intro to Git & Github

 People who have added their name

-Example, Sebastian Law, Nathan Choi, William Bruce, James Rea, Wesley Tam, Ronit Barman, Sabien Nguyen, Tyler Sheridan, Sabrina Li, Johnathon Zheng, Kenny Xie, Joe Mamma, Hem Dadlani, Cary Yeung, Ryan Chan,
+Sebastian Law, Nathan Choi, William Bruce, James Rea, Wesley Tam, Ronit Barman, Sabien Nguyen, Tyler Sheridan, Sabrina Li, Johnathon Zheng, Kenny Xie, Joe Mamma, Hem Dadlani, Cary Yeung, Becky Liu, Ryan Chan, Ray Chang, Jayce Gu, Ian Lin °o°, Kaden Chow ._., Michelle Yeung, Don Huang, Adam Situ, David Li

 By convention, commit names are in simple present tense.
 Things like